-- 2.50 Working with CER, we will complete and implement our review of harmonised Transmission Use of System (TUoS) charges and Transmission Loss Adjustment Factors (TLAFs). - 2.51 We will also explore with CER the feasibility of alignment of the Trading and Settlement Code and tariff years. - 2.52 With CER we will conduct a medium term review of the Capacity Payment Mechanism (CPM) in the SEM. - 2.53 We will continue to work with the France and UK Interconnector (FUI) Group and Ofgem to enable better alignment of the SEM and British Electricity Transmission and Trading Arrangements (BETTA) markets.
-In the short term, we will work to improve short term trading arrangements on the Moyle interconnector.
+- 2.37 Working with CER, we will complete and implement our review of harmonised Transmission Use of System (TUoS) charges and Transmission Loss Adjustment Factors (TLAFs). - 2.38 We will also explore with CER the feasibility of alignment of the Trading and Settlement Code and tariff years. - 2.39 With CER we will conduct a medium term review of the Capacity Payment Mechanism (CPM) in the SEM. - 2.40 We will continue to work with the France and UK Interconnector (FUI) Group and Ofgem to enable better alignment of the SEM and British Electricity Transmission and Trading Arrangements (BETTA) markets.